On February 25, 2020, the Henrico County Board of Supervisors adopted the following:

 - Rental of a guesthouse or other detached building

 The application fee is $300 in addition to the registration fee.
 The County will notify the neighbors and hold a public hearing.
-The Board may approve the conditional use permit subject to conditions based on the specific location and other factors.
+The Board of Zoning Appeals may approve the conditional use permit subject to conditions based on the specific location and other factors.

 Q: How do I complain if my neighbor has short-term renters?

 A: In an emergency, dial 911.
 In all other cases, call the Department of Community Revitalization, (804) 501-4757.
 During office hours (Monday – Friday, 8:00 am – 4:30 pm), you should be able to speak to a zoning inspector who will take the necessary information and follow up with enforcement action.

 After office hours and on weekends, leave a message including your name and contact information, the location and nature of the violation, and a brief explanation of any specific harm done by the violation.
 A zoning inspector will call back to confirm the necessary information and will follow up with enforcement actions.